PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (~2 hrs/week):**

+- Help grade COS 126 programming assignments and the programming exam.

 - Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-6:30pm** to review the rubric and complete all grading synchronously.

-- Must be able to commit to attend the grading meeting for the entire semester (~2 h/week).
+- Must be able to commit to attend the grading meeting for the entire semester.
   - Tuesday, September 9
   - Tuesday, September 16
   - Tuesday, September 23